 (Yes, this is the exact same carnival from “The Rubberface of Comedy”.
 No, I don’t know who spilled all that orange Jell-O on the background, but you have to admit it’s more faithful to John Higgins than the movie will ever be.)

 Fortunately, Joker was too dumb to get rid of Batman’s belt, so Batgirl finds them in a jiffy.
-Now it’s time for the rematch, and since Babs is fighting with actual strategy now, things are looking a lot more even.
+Now it’s time for the rematch, and since Babs is fighting with actual strategy now, the odds are looking a lot more even.
 Things get even funner when Batman frees himself (turns out those fins on his gloves aren’t just for show), but unfortunately, they also get a whole lot dumber.
 Case in point, this line from Babs.

 “Batman’s aiming for Joker’s fuel pump… he’s using brain to beat brawn!”